 If you are not sure where you fit in, we can discuss your capabilities to find out where your skills are best suited.

 Volunteers value their experience at our facility.
-There is a lot of liberty for volunteers to chart there own path.
-Without ruining our family of cause connected friends, we still must have policy rules that apply to our volunteers.
+There is a lot of liberty for volunteers to chart their own paths.
+Without ruining our family of cause-connected friends, we still must have policy rules that apply to our volunteers.
 Read the list of Volunteer Rules below.

 A note about Volunteer Apparel & Belongings.
-Due to the nature of general area/habitat and working with horses, for volunteer safety, SWFHR requires that all volunteers wear proper foot protection (no open toed shoe).
+Due to the nature of the general area/habitat and working with horses, for volunteer safety, SWFHR requires that all volunteers wear proper foot protection (no open-toed shoes).
 Jeans are suggested to be worn but not required.
 SWFHR also suggests gloves, a hat, and sun/safety glasses, when and where appropriate.
-Additionally, due to the inherent risk associated with horse related activities, SWFHR suggests volunteers have valid health insurance policy before participating in volunteer activities.
-Volunteers will receive a SWFHR Volunteer t-shirt, when available, and the t-shirt should be worn (but not required) while participating at SWFHR Facility but at any SWFHR event some representing shirt must be worn.
+Additionally, due to the inherent risk associated with horse-related activities, SWFHR suggests volunteers have a valid health insurance policy before participating in volunteer activities.
+Volunteers will receive an SWFHR Volunteer t-shirt, when available, and the t-shirt should be worn (but not required) while participating at SWFHR Facility but at any SWFHR event, some representing shirts must be worn.

 Understand SWFHR is not liable for missing or damaged belongings brought to the facility.
 If an item is of value, please secure it in your vehicle.
 We have an open to all refrigerator inside the volunteer room that has beverages available to the volunteers.
 If you’ve brought something for yourself, please label it.